-Find your instructional librarian on the Partner with a Librarian page: (http://library.campbell.edu/information-fluency/librarians).
+Find your instructional librarian on the Partner with a Librarian page: (library.campbell.edu/information-fluency/librarians.asp).
 Look for the Request an Instruction Session link or contact your librarian directly for partnership opportunities.
-Please request instruction at least a week in advance to allow enough time for the librarian to prepare the presentation.
+Please request instruction at least one week in advance to allow enough time for the librarian to prepare.

 All faculty members are encouraged to suggest additions to the library's collection.
 Requests will be evaluated based on the library’s collection development policies and availability of funds.
 Materials that support the academic and research needs of the university are given higher priority.
 To recommend a purchase, please use the online form at https://library.campbell.edu/order.